 MSW/Master of Public Health

-The MSW/MPH program blends coursework from both The School of Social Work and the Master of Public Health (MPH) program.
+The MSW/MPH program blends coursework from the School of Social Work and the Master of Public Health (MPH) program.

-The MPH program provides students with the theoretical, methodological, and practical experience relevant to address contemporary public health issues.
-The MPH curriculum consists of required course work in all five areas of concentration in public health (Health Services Administration, Epidemiology, Biostatistics, Environmental Health and Social/Behavioral Health), track-specific and elective courses, a practicum training experience and a capstone project.
+The MPH Program provides students with the theoretical, methodological, and practical experience relevant to addressing contemporary public health issues.
+The MPH curriculum consists of required course work in all five areas of concentration in public health (Health Services Administration, Epidemiology, Biostatistics, Environmental Health, and Social/Behavioral Health), track-specific and elective courses, and a practicum training experience, and a capstone project.

-The dual degree has been carefully crafted to fulfill both program requirements, while maximizing opportunities for curriculum integration through shared content.
-The resulting curriculum requires 80.5 credit hours which can be completed within three-years on a full-time basis.
-The standalone MSW program requires 60 credit hours for completion of all graduation requirements, and the MPH program requires 42 credit hours.
+The dual degree has been carefully crafted to fulfill both program requirements while maximizing opportunities for curriculum integration through shared content.
+The resulting curriculum requires 75 credit hours which can be completed within three years on a full-time basis.

-For a detailed overview of the three-year course plan click here: MSW/MPH Curriculum Overview.
+For a detailed overview of the three-year course plan, see the template below: